 For continued performance, reliability, and safety, the only approved accessories and replacement parts are those specified by the equipment manufacturer.
 The use of non-manufacturer approved parts and accessories could invalidate the equipment limited warranty and result in fire risk, equipment malfunction, and failure.

-Please review the manufacturer's literature and replacement parts catalogs available from your equipment supplier.
+Please review manufacturer's instructions and replacement part catalogs available from your equipment supplier.

 Start-Up